statgen/colocus-ui-vue3/README.md

 - buildSearchURL builds a URL based on all filter and sort criteria and formats it for consumption by the Django REST API back end.
 - checkGenes accepts a comma-delimited list of genes and returns an object containt two arrays, badGenes, and goodGenes.
 This is used in the case where an external entity (such as AMP) specifies a gene as a query string in a URL directed at the search page.
 - copySearchFilterToLZ copies the filter panel data for the search page into the corresponding keys for the LocusZoom page, and is called by the router before entering the LocusZoom page.
-- loadFilterData relies on the async composable, fetchData.js to load the filter data lists and populates the filterLists keys for use by the FilterPanel controls.
+- loadFilterData relies on the async composable, fetchData.js to load the filter data lists and populates the filterControls keys for use by the FilterPanel controls.
 - updateFilter is a helper for the filter panel components. updateFilter updates the appropriate value in the appropriate key, depending on which page (Search or LocusZoom) the user is on.
 - updateSort updates the store key storing sort parameters that end up in the URL.
 - updateSwitch updates the booleans tracking the display of the ensemble IDs and the concordance values.